Description

 Colors: Black, White, Blue

-(One color and Color Song is covered per week in the Complete Curriculum.)
+One color is covered per week in the Complete 3 Year Curriculum, 2nd Edition.

 Number: 0